nitingaury/Thinkpad-T470-EFI-Opencore/README.md

 **What's not working?**
 - USB C data transfer
-- Thunderbolt and
-- Fingerprint reader
+- Fingerprint reader (Will not work)

 **DSDT and SSDT extraction and patching**
 1. Extract your ACPI tables by using opencore debug version